giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 ---
 title: "Prepare an Azure subscription to run Giant Swarm tenant clusters"
-description: "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm tenant clusters."
+description: "This guide will walk you through all necessary steps to set up an Azure subscription for operating Giant Swarm tenant clusters."
 date: "2018-09-12"
 type: page
 weight: 100